 Students may voluntarily withdraw from the School of Law by submitting a request in writing to the Dean of Students.
-Students who withdraw no longer remain as a student in the School of Law.
-A student who voluntarily withdraws must apply for admission to the School of Law to be considered for readmission, subject to the discretion of the School of Law.
+Students who voluntarily withdraw no longer remain as a student in the School of Law must apply for admission to the School of Law to be considered for readmission, subject to the discretion of the School of Law.
 Students who are readmitted following a voluntary or involuntary withdrawal will be readmitted to the first year program.
 The School of Law in its discretion may give the student credit for some or all the classes previously completed.

-If a student voluntarily withdraws after any or all exams have been taken or class requirements are completed, but prior to the posting of grades, the student is considered to be academically dismissed from the School of Law if after the posting of grades, the student would have been academically dismissed because of those grades.
+If a student voluntarily withdraws after any or all final exams or class requirements are completed, but prior to the posting of grades, the student is considered to be academically dismissed from the School of Law if after the posting of grades, the student would have been academically dismissed because of those grades.
 Such dismissal will be reflected on the student's transcript.